Own-Data-Privateer/hoardy-mail/README.md

     `imaparms` will spawn COMMAND via the shell and then feed raw RFC822 message into its `stdin`, the resulting process is then responsible for delivering the message to `mbox`, `Maildir`, etc.
     `maildrop` from Courier Mail Server project is a good KISS default
   - `--new-mail-cmd CMD`
-  : shell command to run if any new messages were successfully delivered by the `--mda`
+  : shell command to run after the fetch cycle finishes if any new messages were successfully delivered by the `--mda`

 - message search filters:
   - `--older-than DAYS`